 Two SoftNAS® controller EC2 instances are deployed - one per AZ.
 If optional private subnets are configured in one or more AZs, they will also have access to the Virtual IP(VIP) for NFS client storage access via NFS, CIFS and iSCSI protocols.

 The drawing shows SNAP HA™ replication traffic flowing from Controller A to Controller B. This traffic is allocated to interface 0.
-Interface 0 is also used for administration using the SoftNAS StorageCenter™ GUI.
+Interface 0 is also used for administration using the SoftNAS StorageCenter™ Administrative Interface.
 Block replication keeps a warm copy of the data from node A on node B, in case a failover is necessary.

 The drawing shows two orange arrows emanating from an orange and white circle, which represents the Virtual IP.
 The black lock symbol represents the EC2 Security Group associated with the Virtual IP.
 The shadowed orange arrow represents re-routed storage requests flowing to Controller B after an automatic failover or manual takeover.
 This Virtual IP must be in a completely separate CIDR block from the two instance IPs.